Override webpage resources with local copies (Overrides tab)

 The file is automatically saved on your computer.
 If you refresh the file, the border is displayed and none of your work is lost.

-On the Sources tool, in the Page section, hover on any file, open the contextual menu (right-click), and add it to overrides.
-Again, files that are already in your overrides folder have a purple dot on the icon.
+On the Sources tool, in the Page section, right-click a file and then add it to overrides.
+Files that are already in your overrides folder have a purple dot on the icon.

-Alternatively, on the Network tool, hover on any file, open the contextual menu (right-click), and add it to overrides.
+Alternatively, on the Network tool, right-click a file and then add it to overrides.
 When overrides are in effect, files that are located on your computer and not from the live webpage.
 When overrides are in effect, on the Network tool, locate a warning icon next to the file name.

 Two-way interaction of overrides